One of the top reasons people give for not Daily Juicing is that it’s just “too expensive.”

 Well…it is true that you could choose to buy a $2400 juicer and juice only exotic produce that costs a fortune.
 Or you could buy all of your juices from a stylish juice bar.

-Either way, there’s not a strong likelihood that you will end up making a sustainable lifetime change.
+Either way, there’s not a strong likelihood that you will end up making a sustainable life change.

 But these aren’t your only options when it comes to juicing.
 Juice Guru is dedicated to helping every person get healthy through daily juicing.